NAME

 - -grid STRING_OF_ATTRIBUTE_NAMES

-Returns list as a 2D grid of values.
-This options requires a comma
+- Returns list as a 2D grid of values.
+This options requires a comma delimited string of attribute names for the outer object to include in grid output.
+It can be combined with -pretty options.

 - -csv STRING_OF_ATTRIBUTE_NAMES

-Like -grid this takes our list of dataset objects and a list of
+- Like -grid this takes our list of dataset objects and a list of attribute names but rather than create a 2D JSON array of values it creates CSV representation with the first row as the attribute names.

 - -yaml STRING_OF_ATTRIBUTE_NAMES

-Like -grid this takes our list of dataset objects and a list of
+- Like -grid this takes our list of dataset objects and a list of attribute names but rather than create a 2D JSON of values it creates YAML representation.

 - -index